aristidebm/filedispatch/README.md

 # File Dispatch

-File dispatch is an [asyncio](https://docs.python.org/3.9/library/asyncio.html) based directory watcher that basically watch a directory for some configured file extension and send the received file to some configured destination.
+**filedispath** is a simple, configurable, async based and user-friendly cli app for automatic file organization.
+It listens to a configured source folder for new files and copy or move them to the appropriate destination according to the configuration file.

 ## Project structure
 ```